mattdho/vibe-coders-guide-to-the-singularity-or-what-to-do-when-the-robots-take-your-job/02-prompt-or-be-prompted.md

 - **2025**: Anyone can use AI, but you need AI tactics to stay relevant

 The pattern is clear: specialized interface skills become commoditized, then disappear entirely.

+## Global Prompt Engineering Reality Check

+**Priya Sharma's Bangalore Perspective**: While Silicon Valley was hyping $200K prompt engineering salaries, Priya was building AI content systems for Indian startups at a fraction of the cost.
+With an English literature degree from Delhi University and advanced prompt engineering skills, she could deliver the same quality work as US "prompt engineers" for $25/hour instead of $100/hour.

+"American companies realized they could get the same prompt optimization from Indian freelancers," Priya says.
+"The work is location-independent, so why pay Silicon Valley rates?"

+Priya's success initially seemed like arbitrage opportunity, but by 2024, AI tools had improved enough that even her specialized prompt skills became less valuable.
+She pivoted to content strategy for Indian businesses expanding globally—work that required cultural context AI couldn't provide.

+**European Regulations Change Everything**: In the EU, stricter AI regulations created a different dynamic.
+Prompt engineers became "AI compliance specialists," ensuring AI outputs met GDPR requirements and EU AI Act standards.
+But even this specialized role is being automated as compliance tools build legal safeguards directly into AI systems.

 ## Why Prompt Engineering Isn't a Career